Totemancer/Totemancer-PFPs/README.md

 Eligibility
 - Have at least 1 JP collected before the claim snapshot time.

 Claim window
 - 30 days.
-Exact start and end timestamps will be posted in this repository.
 After the window closes, only marketplace purchases remain.
+- Expected 17 November 2025: items start listing on Getgems in batches.
+Listing is not instant; packs appear gradually.
+You can favorite your preferred number(s) on [Getgems](http://getgems.io/totemancer-pfps) to get notified when that exact pack goes live.
+- Expected Free/Discounted claim activation: between 17 and 19 November 2025.
+Follow announcements on [Telegram](https://t.me/Totemancers) and check the 'PFP Claim' section in the Mini App for live updates.

 Relayer flow
 - Totemancer Relayer buys from the marketplace and transfers to eligible users.